cosmos/ibc/spec/ics-002-client-semantics/README.md

 #### ConsensusState

-`ConsensusState` is a opaque data structure defined by a client type, used by the validity predicate to verify new commits & state roots.
+`ConsensusState` is an opaque data structure defined by a client type, used by the validity predicate to verify new commits & state roots.
 Likely the structure will contain the last commit produced by the consensus process, including signatures and validator set metadata.

-`ConsensusState` MUST be generated from an instance of `Consensus`, which assigns unique heights for each `ConsensusState`.
+`ConsensusState` MUST be generated from an instance of `Consensus`, which assigns unique heights for each `ConsensusState` (such that each height has exactly one associated consensus state).
 Two `ConsensusState`s on the same chain SHOULD NOT have the same height if they do not have equal commitment roots.
 Such an event is called an "equivocation" and MUST be classified as misbehaviour.
 Should one occur, a proof should be generated and submitted so that the client can be frozen and previous state roots invalidated as necessary.

-The `ConsensusState` of a chain MUST have a canonical serialisation, so that other chains can check that a stored consensus state is equal to another.
+The `ConsensusState` of a chain MUST have a canonical serialisation, so that other chains can check that a stored consensus state is equal to another (see [ICS 24](../ics-024-host-requirements) for the keyspace table).

 ```typescript
 type ConsensusState = bytes